 Summer travel can be difficult in China, especially if you're sensitive to heat and humidity.
 July is the wettest month in China and has routine rain storms.
 Guangzhou bears the worst of it, with an average of 16 rainy days and typical daytime temps of 91°F (33°C).
 Shanghai sees 89°F (32°C) temperatures and 12 rainy days while Beijing gets two weeks of rain and slightly cooler days at 86°F (30°C).
 On the bright side, hotels and restaurants almost always have air conditioning to cool you off.

-- Comfortable and easy-to-dry shoes - it is not a bad idea to have several pairs of shoes so that if one gets wet in a downpour, you will have something dry to put on.
-Or keep a pair of rubber flip-flops with you so that you can change out of nice shoes when it starts to rain.
+Be prepared for the summer showers and humid weather by packing a lightweight rain jacket and umbrella as well as airy base layers like shorts and T-shirts.
+Comfortable and easy-to-dry shoes are also essential.
+Pack several pairs so that if one set gets wet in a downpour, you will have something dry to put on.
+Or, carry rubber flip-flops with you to change into when it starts to rain.

 China is very casual so you won't feel under-dressed.
 Sleeveless tops and shorts are suitable for women unless you'll be visiting Buddhist temples and monasteries, where it's respectful to cover your shoulders with a shawl.

 Best Things to Do in July

 With eastern China heating up in July, it's a good time to visit some of the country's cooler areas.
 Known as the Hawaii of China, Hainan is a tropical island just south of Hong Kong.
 A slew of luxury beach resorts line Sanya Bay and the crescent-shaped Yalong Bay while the Yanoda Rainforest has many mountainous hiking trails that cross suspension bridges and wind past waterfalls.